landonsanders/distance/README.md

 Both these algorithms are generalized by the Minkowski Distance algorithm.

 You may use algorithms like these for to do collaborative filtering.
+For example, you could compute the distance between two users in a space.